lisawilliams/lisa/_posts/2017-11-12-death-and-bereavement-curated-reading-list.markdown

 Ostaseski is one of the founders of San Francisco's Zen Hospice Project, and this book contains his lessons for living learned from decades spent with the very ill and dying.<BR>

+**[Dead People Suck](https://bookshop.org/p/books/dead-people-suck-a-guide-for-survivors-of-the-newly-departed-laurie-kilmartin/LonPMe8dop2GZZ6A?ean=9781635650013&next=t)** If you like a little black humor with your grieving process, this book is for you. <BR><BR>

 *Suggested Readings*

 These books were suggested by friends & community members in response to this list:<BR>